Premium Leather iPad Pro Briefcase

 - Removes the burden of having to carry a bulky, heavy case

-Since creating the market for high end Apple specific leather cases in 2007, our Premium Leather line has avoided all the typical form factors that one would expect in a line of leather cases.
-I'm not really sure how we've succeeded all these years by doing that.
-Nor how we've managed to find so many people who agree with our iconoclastic take to Apple portable protection.
+Since creating the market for high-end Apple-specific leather cases in 2007, our Premium Leather line has avoided all the typical form factors that one would expect in a line of leather cases.
+I'm not sure how we've succeeded all these years by doing that.
+Nor how we've managed to find so many people who agree with our iconoclastic take on Apple portable protection.

-Maybe it's because we went to art school not business school.
+Maybe it's because we went to art school, not business school.
 Maybe it's because the person that designs all our products likes to zig when everyone else is zagging.
 Maybe it's because we feel originality is always better than copying what already exists.
-It's amazing to see how many bags and cases are available that appear to have been designed in 1818 not 2018.
+It's amazing to see how many bags and cases are available that appear to have been designed in the 1820s, not 2020s.
 It's scary.

 When it came time to design new models for Apple's latest and largest tablet, we looked at a lot of different forms, many of which have made it to production.
 One that stood out was a horizontal leather bag for the 12.9 which MacCase had never done as part of the Premium Leather line.

 The first MacCase ever was a horizontal case, sort of.
 We have had many horizontal cases as part of our Standard line, but never one in leather.
-With the 10 year long success of our vertically oriented Flight jacket models, we wondered whether it was time to rebel against our own rebellious nature and do a horizontal design.
+With the 10 years-long success of our vertically oriented Flight jacket models, we wondered whether it was time to rebel against our rebellious nature and do a horizontal design.

 It would also work in an academic environment for a teacher or professor, a doctor or anyone else needing to protect and transport their Apple tablet but who did not want to be dragging a big, bulky bag around with them all day.

-This leather 12.9 shoulder bag is very slim and compact.
-The new ultra light shoulder strap helps keep the overall weight down.
-It's the perfect case for moving back and forth, to and from, and through an office, academic, or other such environment.
+This leather iPad Pro 12.9 bag with shoulder strap is very slim and compact.
+The new ultra-light shoulder strap helps keep the overall weight down.
+It's the perfect case for moving back and forth, to and from, and through an office, academic, or other such environments.

 While not an outright radical design, it's radical for MacCase.
 Many people are very comfortable with the traditional horizontal orientation that this new model showcases.

-It posses all the hallmarks of the MacCase Premium Leather product: tough yet subtle hides in Pebble Grain black or distressed Vintage brown, the industry's best build quality, exquisite proportions and superb functionality.
+It possesses all the hallmarks of the MacCase Premium Leather product: tough yet subtle hides in Pebble Grain black or distressed Vintage brown, the industry's best build quality, exquisite proportions, and superb functionality.
 This is a combination that should make this new shoulder bag an instant classic.